Anthony 'Scooter' Teague: Biography

-Born to Herman Charles Teague and Oleta Jones Teague in Jacksboro, Texas, Teague graduated from North Hollywood High School, class of Summer 1958.
+Born to Herman Charles Teague and Oleta Jones Teague in Jacksboro, Texas, Teague graduated from North Hollywood High School in the Summer class of 1958.

 Teague first appeared on television on The Danny Thomas Show, Alcoa Theatre, and The Donna Reed Show.
-In film he appeared as "Big Deal", one of the Jets, in West Side Story (1961), as Bud Frump in How to Succeed in Business Without Really Trying (1967), and as Clarence in the Elvis Presley film The Trouble with Girls (1969).
+In film, he appeared as "Big Deal", one of the Jets, in West Side Story (1961); Bud Frump in How to Succeed in Business Without Really Trying (1967); and Clarence in the Elvis Presley film The Trouble with Girls (1969).

-On Broadway Teague played Jimmy Curry in the original cast of the musical 110 In The Shade, and Billy Early in No, No, Nanette.
+On Broadway, Teague played Jimmy Curry in the original cast of the musical 110 In The Shade and Billy Early in No, No, Nanette.
 He also appeared as Zach, the audition director, in two national touring companies of A Chorus Line.

-Teague died in 1989 from cancer.
-He had two children: a son, Christian (born 1972), and a daughter, Kendall (born 1975), as well as a brother, Charles A. Teague.
+Teague died of cancer in 1989.
+He had two children: a son, Christian (born 1972), and a daughter, Kendall (born 1975)—as well as a brother, Charles A. Teague.